libxengine/XEngine_Storage/README.en.md

 The purpose of development and implementation based on libXEngine is a cross-platform network storage service

 feature list:
-1. support file http upload and download(use put and get method)
+1. support file http upload and download(use post and get method)
 2. support http api notify of event and management api interface
 3. support http encrypt and cert data transimission
-4. support database(mysql and sqlite) record infomation.
+4. support database(mysql) record infomation.
 5. support load banace
 6. supprot http auth
 7. support log and config